For most, the days of sales presentations delivered with a handshake at in-person meetings are long gone. We find ourselves in a far more virtual era.

 The result?
 More sales conversions, stronger relationships, and content that actually gets used.

 Embrace Virtual Selling.
 Use a Digital Sales Room.

-A digital sales room is what sellers use to meet with prospects and customers, but it’s so much more than that.
+A DSR may be what sellers use to meet with prospects and customers, but it’s so much more than that.
 As a sales enablement tool, it allows you to collaborate with buyers more visually, interactively, engagingly, immersively and effectively.